CmdrApollo/ZineScript/docs/tutorial/index.md

 To start, "What is a zine?"

-> Zines, for those who don't know, are type of self-published short-form physical or digital media.
+> Zines, for those who don't know, are a type of self-published short-form physical or digital media.
 The name "zine" is a shortening of the word "magazine".

 "What is ZineScript and why did you make it?"

-> ZineScript aims to bring zines to more programming-oriented minds.
+> ZineScript aims to bring zines to those with more programming-oriented minds.
 Originally conceived as a zine-like twist on [Sonic Pi](https://sonic-pi.net/), ZineScript is a lua-based scripting environment for programmatically creating/generating zines.

 "How can I get started with ZineScript?"

 ## Installation

-ZineScript can be installed on my itch page, [here](https://cmdrapollo.itch.io/).
+ZineScript can be installed on my itch page, [here](https://cmdrapollo.itch.io/ZineScript/).
 Purchasing or donating to ZineScript is strictly **not necessary**, but is greatly appreciated if you have the funds!
 Once you install the zipped folder, simply extract it to whatever folder you wish.
 Important Note: this ZineScript tutorial is *not* intended for those new to programming.
 You are expected to have at least a basic knowledge of programming and the ability to write Lua scripts.
 That said, Lua *is* quite beginner-friendly, so it's not all doom and gloom if you don't know Lua.
 However, this tutorial will not be the place to learn it for the first time.

 ## Running ZineScript